FFons0711/hyperblog_FF/README.md

 # hyperblog
-This is a repositoty for the GIt and Github course of Platzi
+This is a repositoty for the Git and Github's course of Platzi